This Discussion channel is currently closed.

 Default_avatar

-Joe Polunc almost 8 years ago
+Joe Polunc over 8 years ago

 How long will this charade continue?
 The MN Legislature's 2013 renewable energy mandate (1.5% of renewables by 2020) has trapped the 5 MN. electricity providers into the community solar garden fallacy.
 This necessitates large amounts of infrastructure updates to increase sub station capacity.
 All this takes significant amount of labor and material to accomplish.
 All predicated on the canard of global warming.
 As these solar gardens continue to be developed, one can see rate increase requests for the foreseeable future.
 Certainly a cost/benefit analysis was not considered as who could be against saving Mother Earth?
 One can see how this devotion to voodoo science can affect our lives.
 When government steps in with a mandate, they unwittingly upset the market.
 Of course the consumer always pays for their incompetence.
 How many members of the MPUC are "in the tank" and believers of global warming and how will they approach Xcels rate increase request?
 I see no reason to be hopeful for any rate leveling off.
 Saving the Mother from the "big lie" is an expensive undertaking.